oracle/rwloadsim/docs/ERRORLIST.md

 name of a string variable and a decimal point or by another & character.
 &varname. will be replaced by the actual variable contents when the sql is executed and && is used to include a single & in your sql statement.

-### RWL-312 warning: "the variable '%s' in a counter loop should be integer, not %s"
-In a counter loop using .. the variable named after the for keyword should be of type integer, as the variable is incremented by the integer value 1 in each iteration.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.